-[79] In addition, section 7(3) of the Constitution requires the State, and by implication its' Judiciary, to respect, protect, promote and fulfil the rights conferred in the Bill of Rights.
+the Bill of Rights.
 One of the ways that Judges discharge that duty is by interpreting any legislation or provision mindful of those obligations.
 In other words, by giving meaning to the Constitution by interpreting, applying and developing the law in accordance with the Bill of the Rights.

-[80] All of this to say that it is not possible to interpret and apply rule 43 unless doing so through the prism of the Constitution.
+[79] All of this to say that it is not possible to interpret and apply rule 43 unless doing so through the prism of the Constitution.
 It would not be in accordance with the Constitution to apply rule 43 in a manner that maintains inequality between the parties or prevents one party from access to justice.
 The right to equality and access to court, and therefore to justice, lie at the heart of Rule 43 applications.